-To watch attorneys from across sectors including large firms and public interest organizations discuss their commitment to pro bono activity and how it has helped their legal careers, click here: Pledge Pro Bono Kickoff: Helping Others while Enhancing Your Career.
+To hear from attorneys from across sectors, including large firms and public interest organizations, discuss their commitment to pro bono activity and how it has helped their legal careers, watch this video: Pledge Pro Bono Kickoff: Helping Others while Enhancing Your Career.

 When you're ready to look for a pro bono opportunity, the choices can be overwhelming!
 ATJI offers several resources to help you find opportunities for real-world experience: